 One thing my friend loved about this board is that the ride is very steady and enjoyable.
 The trucks might need to be tightened depending on your preference, but it is tough to find anything that’s wrong with this board.
 The drop through design gives it a steady, balanced, and controllable ride.
 We think the board is ideal for any skill level, for a classic, laid back, west coast longboard experience.

-Playshion is a longboard & skateboard company that produces a variety of boards, scooters, and accessories.
+Playshion is a longboard & skateboard company that produces a variety of boards, kick scooters, and accessories.

 This board is popular among those who like a freestyle board.
 It has a 39 inch deck with a drop through shape constructed of 8 ply birch maple which has a subtle concave shaped deck.